mikeoliphant/FaustVst/README.md

 # Installation and requirements

+You can download the VST plugin from the releases section [here](https://github.com/mikeoliphant/FaustVst/releases/latest).

+To install, unpack the .zip file and copy the "FaustVst" folder to your VST3 folder - usually "C:\Program Files\Common Files\VST3".

 FaustVst is currently Windows-only.

 FaustVst requires that you have Faust installed.
 It expects the Faust compiler to be located at "C:\Program Files\Faust\bin\faust.exe".

 To edit files, just make sure that the ".dsp" extension is assocated with your editor of choice.

+# Current limitations

+- Maximum of 2 input/output audio channels.
+- No MIDI support (yet).
+- Not all UI metadata is supported.

 # Performance